joluet/joluet.github.io/source/_posts/2014-07-07-rxjava-retrofit.md

 	flatMap(status -> api.getUserStatus()).		// chain calls using flatMap
     subscribe(onComplete, onError);	 			// callbacks onComplete and onError
 ```
-Note: I use lambda expressions in the RxJava code snippets.
+Note: I use lambda expressions in the code snippets.
 This makes the code much more readable.
 Unfortunately they are only available in Java 8.
 To be able to use them in Android with Java 7 you have to include the retrolambda library like explained [here](http://zserge.com/blog/android-lambda.html).

 ## RxJava
 RxJava is an open source library that implements the _[Reactive Extensions(Rx)](https://rx.codeplex.com/)_.